King Stephen Family Tree showing:

-King Stephen was born in 1097 and died on 25th October 1154.
-He was the son of Adela of Blois, daughter of King William I and Stephen II, Count of Blois, France.
-His father died when he was 5 years old and his brother beccame Count of Blois.
+King Stephen was born in 1097 the son of Adela of Blois, daughter of King William I and Stephen II, Count of Blois, France.
+His father died when he was 5 years old and his brother became Count of Blois.

 Stephen was educated at home by a tutor and at the age of 10 years was sent to the court of his uncle, King Henry I of England and Normandy.
 He was knighted and given various titles while in the service of Henry I.

 The White Ship Disaster of 1120 was a devastating blow for the Norman court.
 On 25th November, a ship carrying a drunken party of three hundred noblemen, including William Aetheling, heir to the throne and his illegitimate brother Richard, sank when it hit a rock in the French harbour of Barflour.
 There was only one survivor, a butcher who was able to tell the tale of the disaster.
 Stephen’s sister Lucia and her husband were among the dead.
 The disaster caused a succession crisis.

 In 1125 Stephen married Matilda of Boulogne.
 The marriage was arranged by King Henry I and gave the Normans possession of Boulogne.
 The couple had five children: Baldwin who died in 1135, Matilda who died in 1141, Eustace, William and Marie.
 The latter three would all rule Boulogne.

 Stephen and the English nobility had sworn to support the succession of Henry I’s daughter, Matilda, but the nobles did not really want Matilda as Queen.
 When Henry I died, Stephen immediately travelled to England where, with the support of his brother Henry, now Bishop of Winchester, he began to take power in England.
 On 22nd December, Stephen was crowned King of England in Westminster Abbey by the Archbishop of Canterbury.